ChaoticNoodleyYokaii/noob-journey-discord-news-bot/README.md

 ### Notes
 - This project is for learning and personal use.

+- Customization: You can change the news sources by editing the RSS URL list in the code.

 - Contributions and suggestions are welcome.

 - Do not forget to keep your Discord token private.

 ---

 ### Motivation